pgRouting/workshop/docs/chapters/geoext_client.rst

 behaves just like an html select but we can more easily control it.

-Just like the GeoExt.MapPanel, we need an html element to place our control, let's create a new div in the body with 'method' as id:
+Just like the GeoExt.MapPanel, we need an html element to place our control, let's create a new div in the body (with 'method' as id):

  .. code-block:: html